-Governor Jeff Landry declares May 1 as National Heatstroke Prevention Day
+Gov. Jeff Landry declares May 1 as National Heatstroke Prevention Day

 Latest Weather Blog

-Governor Jeff Landry declares May 1 as National Heatstroke Prevention Day
+Gov. Jeff Landry declares May 1 as National Heatstroke Prevention Day

-BATON ROUGE - Governor Jeff Landry declared Wednesday, May 1, as National Heatstroke Prevention Day as a reminder for drivers not to leave unattended children in their car.
+BATON ROUGE - Gov. Jeff Landry declared Wednesday, May 1, as National Heatstroke Prevention Day as a reminder for drivers not to leave unattended children in their car.

 More than 1,083 children have died from heatstroke in hot cars since 1990, and at least another 7,500 survived with varying types and severities of injuries, according to data collected by Kids and Car Safety.